 One of the Mid-Atlantic Symphony Orchestra’s missions is to introduce the wonderful world of instrumental music to students.
 By offering these programs, the MSO hopes to inspire students to develop or continue their interest in symphonic music.
-The MSO supports various programs of benefit to students in the Worcester County Public Schools, Sussex County Schools, and any other schools in our performance area who make requests.
+The MSO supports various programs of benefit to students in Worcester County Public Schools, Sussex County Schools, and any other schools in our performance area who make requests.
 The MSO school programs this past school year reached over 1,100 students in Worcester County, MD and 145 students in Sussex County, DE.

 Our current programs are listed below.

-• Note-Worthy Instrument Program: Loans instruments free of charge to students who cannot obtain their own.
+• Note-Worthy Instrument Program: Loans the instruments free-of-charge to students who cannot obtain their own.
 We now have thirty-one donated instruments in our collection.
-These instruments are repaired or refurbished and then loaned to students, along with a maintenance kit, who do not have the means to purchase an instrument.
+These instruments are repaired or refurbished and then loaned (along with a maintenance kit) to students who do not have the means to purchase an instrument.
 Arrangements for a loan are made through the instrumental music teachers.

-• Student Concert Tickets: The MSO continues to offer a limited number of free tickets to MSO concerts to 18 year olds and under.
+• Student Concert Tickets: The MSO continues to offer a limited number of free tickets to MSO concerts to 18-year-olds and under.
 Reservations for these tickets are required.
 The MSO contacts area teachers and offers an invitation for students when tickets are available.

 There is no money in the MSO operating budget for these programs.
 They are funded solely by donations and grants from individuals and community organizations.
 We have been able to provide the programs requested by the teachers for their students through the generosity of Mr. Michael Jahnigen, Community Foundation of the Eastern Shore, American Legion Synepuxent Post 166 in Ocean City, Berlin/Ocean City Optimist Club, Benevolent and Protective Order of Elks, #2645, Ocean City Lioness, and individual donors.
 The MSO is very grateful to these supporters who give us the opportunity to give students a positive musical experience by professional musicians that they otherwise would not have.
 Additional financial support and instrument donations are always welcomed.

 Click here to read An Initiation to Classical Music: A Letter to a Neophyte